strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Because benchmarked instances run only for a couple of minutes, we give excessive weight to startup costs.
-This effect may be only partially compensated by the fact that real microservices would probably run under load much below their saturation points, thus taking much longer to serve equal number of requests.
+This effect may be only partially compensated by the fact that real microservices would probably run under a load much below their saturation points, thus taking much longer to serve an equal number of requests.

 ## Conclusion

-In this post, I wanted to go beyond usual benchmarks by having an extended set of metrics to show more nuances of tested frameworks and technologies, and discuss some of their implications.
+In this post, I wanted to go beyond usual benchmarks by having an extended set of metrics to show more nuances of tested technologies and discuss some of their implications.
-My desire was to compare each framework in its best shape, so I ended up doing 3 qualification benchmarks, which may hopefully serve people also on their own.
+I desired to compare each framework in its best shape, so I ended up doing 3 qualification benchmarks, which may hopefully serve people also on their own.
 All implementations, tools and data are open-sourced,